-Kai-Lou Yue ’20 is only a college senior, but her research has already yielded two articles in prestigious journals.
+Kai-Lou Yue ’20 is only a college senior, but her research has already yielded three articles in prestigious journals.
 She’s committed to exploring new topics and discovering new ways to look at important topics in science and medicine.

 Working in the lab, Yue says, “gives you the ability to synthesize a lot of information at once, and also to react to new information.
 If something doesn’t seem to make sense, you have to be able to figure out what’s really happening.”
 Mentors such as Associate Professor Chris Reid, Ph.D., and Professor Kirsten Hokeness, Ph.D., have helped her find the answers.
 “All of the Pre-Health professors are so passionate about what they do, they care about their students and want them to succeed,” she says.